shailesh7382/duplex-com/simplex-open-api/Readme.md

 - read open api spec in openapi.yaml
 - add open api dependencies. project adds for spring boot < 3.0.0
 - generate api code and data exchange objects from open api spec

+The PriceController correctly implements the getPrice endpoint as defined in the OpenAPI specification.
+The method accepts a PriceRequest object and returns a PriceResponse object.

+The TradeController correctly implements the tradeOption endpoint as defined in the OpenAPI specification.
+The method accepts a TradeRequest object and returns a TradeResponse object.